corecoding/fonter/README.md

   font.
 There is  *NO WARRANTY* with this program btw..
 Which means I am in no way responsable for anything that happens.

-  If you have any questions, please contact me at roler@primenet.com.
+  If you have any questions, please contact me via GitHub.

   For installation, just type 'make' and enjoy.
 This program currently does not support 'make install', which it most likely will in the future.
 Sorry